Who is the father of Amber Heard baby?

 Q: Who is Bianco Butti?

-A: Bianco Butti is a renowned cinematographer known for his work on various films and television shows.
+A: Bianco Butti is an accomplished cinematographer known for his work on various films and television shows.
 He has been in a relationship with Amber Heard since early 2020.

 A: Amber Heard took to her social media accounts to share a heartfelt post, expressing her excitement about becoming a mother and confirming that Bianco Butti is the father of her baby.